chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 # Stats Endpoint for Chef Server

-Minoitoring Chef Server is an involved task.
+Monitoring Chef Server is an involved task.
 There are several services that make up a Chef Server, all of which need to be monitored.
 These services each have their own set of metrics, and each has it's own way obtaining those metrics.
 The Chef Server component itself has 2 ways that provide a different set of metrics: pushing to statsd